SAN JOSE -- Prosecutors said the young Sureno hit men were gunning for status and the gang tattoos that come with the killing of rival Nortenos.

 Prosecutors said evidence revealed Guerrero, known as "Sapo," had the power to order hits for the city's largest Sureno subset and sent the men to kill Resendez.

 On March 8, 2008, Lopez, known as "Youngster," and two other men drove to Resendez's home on Cape Cod Court in a stolen Honda.
-Lopez, who was 18 at the time,
+Lopez, who was 18 at the time, shot Resendez four times with a .357 Magnum.

 Another shooter, Miguel Calzada, missed his target and was previously sentenced to 21 years in prison.
 The driver of the car, Arturo Tadeo Hernandez, was sentenced to seven years.
 Calzada and Hernandez are about the same age as Lopez.